Contact Us Report about mistake Sign In Help

 Optional courses:

-Sustainable Logistics mentality; Sustainable Business Culture; Philosophy; Basics of Political Science; European Culture; Second foreign language (Russian, Spanish, German, A1, A2 level).
+Sustainable Logistics Mentality; Sustainable Business Culture; Philosophy; Basics of Political Science; European

-Maritime business management, economics and legal bases of activity: Fundamentals of Management, Business Administration, Fundamentals of Port and Shipping Management; Economic Theory, Business Economics, Maritime Economics; Fundamentals of Law, Transport Law, Maritime Commercial Law;
+Culture; Second foreign language A1, A2 level (Spanish, French); Maritime Business Management, Economics and Legal Bases of Activity: Fundamentals of Management, Business Administration, Fundamentals of Port and Shipping Management; Economic Theory, Business Economics, Maritime Economics; Fundamentals of Law, Transport Law, Maritime Commercial Law.
+Physical Training; Junior Officers Commanders Training.

 Distinctive features of a study programme: